Quick Summary

-Creatine and Hair Loss: There’s debate over whether creatine may contribute to hair loss, potentially due to its impact on DHT levels, a hormone linked to hair loss.
+Creatine Hair Loss: There’s debate over whether creatine may contribute to hair loss, potentially due to its impact on DHT levels, a hormone linked to hair loss.

 Key Takeaway: While some studies suggest a connection between creatine and increased DHT levels, there isn’t enough evidence to definitively conclude that creatine causes hair loss, and further research is needed.